google/skia/site/docs/user/sksl.md

 ## Minified SkSL

-Skia includes a minifier tool which can automatically reduce the size of your Runtime Effect code.
+Skia includes a minifier tool which can automatically reduce the size of your Runtime Effect or SkMesh code.
 The tool eliminates whitespace and comments, shortens function and variable names, and deletes unreferenced code.

 As an example, here is the previous demo in its minified form.
 The shader code is reduced to approximately half of its original size, while displaying the exact same result.